RedHatWorkshops/amqv7-workshop/demos/broker/addressing/README.md

 1. The core addressing concepts:
     * How routing works
     * How protocol managers implemented various address semantics using the Core API
-    * How to do define address semantics in broker configuration
+    * How to define address semantics in broker configuration
 2. How to configure:
     * address-settings
     * addresses with wildcards